asoali67/Capstone/README.md

   *  For the final data prediction, i have only selected the features that are the most correlate and affects the obesity and they are BMI, Weight, and Height.
 The selection of height in this case because its strong correlation to weight where the taller the person is the more weight he has regardless of being overweight

 #### 2. Data Split
-the data split is 30/70 whith stratiy set to prevent training bias
+the data split is 30/70 with stratiy paremeter set to target to prevent training bias

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state = 42, test_size=0.33, stratify=y)